Natural Fermentation: Salt vs. Whey vs. Starter Cultures

 Purpose of Salt and Other Ingredients for Fermentation

-The skins of fruits and vegetables will generally come complete with natural bacteria accumulated during the farming and transportation process.
-These bacteria, if allowed to grow, will ferment your fruits or vegetables.
-Unfortunately, not all bacteria are created equal and some of the present bacteria as well as bacteria in the surrounding air may not lead to a tasty finished product.
-Assisting ingredients such as salt can inhibit the growth of undesirable microorganisms while favoring the growth of desired strains of bacteria.
-The natural culturing process can be further encouraged and sped up by adding beneficial bacteria through the use of whey, a starter culture, kefir grains, etc. While we do strongly encourage the use of assisting ingredients, particularly salt, to improve outcomes and avoid the growth of undesirable bacteria, the use of salt, whey, or freeze-dried cultures is not strictly necessary.
+The skins of fruits and vegetables contains natural bacteria.
+These bacteria, if allowed to grow, will ferment the fruit or vegetables.
+Unfortunately, not all bacteria are created equal, and some of the present bacteria as well as bacteria in the surrounding air may not lead to a tasty finished product.
+Salt inhibits the growth of undesirable microorganisms while favoring the growth of desired strains of bacteria.
+The natural culturing process may be further encouraged and sped up by adding beneficial bacteria through the use of whey, a starter culture, kefir grains, etc. While we do strongly encourage the use salt, to improve outcomes and avoid the growth of undesirable bacteria, the use of salt, whey, or freeze-dried cultures is not strictly necessary.

 Historically, salt was used to preserve foods before refrigeration.
-Vegetables ferment better under the protection of salt dissolved in water or brine.
+Vegetables ferment better under the protection of salt dissolved in water.
 Salt pulls out the moisture in food, denying bacteria the aqueous solution they need to live and grow except for the desired salt-tolerant Lactobacilli strains.
 By suppressing the growth of other bacteria and mold, salt provides a slower fermentation process that is perfect for cultured vegetables that are to be stored for longer periods of time.
-When using salt without a starter, you are allowing the natural bacteria that exist on the vegetables to do the fermenting.
+We recommend salt ferments, to allow the natural bacteria that exist on the vegetables to do the fermenting.

 Making Substitutions in Recipes